sharkymark/repo-current/README.md

 - Extracts and displays the GitHub URL for each repository during processing.
 - `--stash`: Stash and apply changes during git pull.
 - `--debug`: Enable debug output for troubleshooting.
-- `--convert-ssh-to-https`: Converts SSH-based Git remotes to HTTPS during processing and notifies the user.
+- `--convert-ssh-to-https`: Converts SSH-based Git remotes to HTTPS during processing (for stronger security using personal access tokens).

 ## Sample `directories.txt` Entry